libretro/docs/docs/guides/rgui.md

 - **Device**: Picks which gamepad to use for player N. The name of the pad is available.
 - **Device Type**: Picks which device type to use.
 This is relevant for the libretro core itself, and mostly useful for PlayStation, which needs to know if you're using a DualAnalog device or not.

-### Configuring joypad input
+### Configuring controller input
-Configuring joypad input is supported from within RGUI.
+Configuring controller input is supported from within RGUI.
 Normal gameplay binds as well as RGUI hotkey binding is supported.
 It is possible to bind everything in succession for convenience.

 ### Configuring keyboard input